 At this point, you’ll likely be asked for your social security number as well so they can do a background check.

-Finally, you’ll be asked to complete a skills assessment.
-If you succeed, you’ll most likely be offered the job.
+Finally, you’ll need to complete a skills assessment.
+If you succeed, you may get the job.

 The skills assessment consists of simple math and retail-related questions.
 Brush up on your math skills so that you can ace the test.